RobinB1lo/New-HDBSCAN/README.md

 - What exactly are mixture models? -
 - Start trying the abstract approaches that were pitched or new ones -

+### something we have not yet explored is changing the type of noise added to the blobs, as of right now we have only used gaussian noise

 ## List of tests to try:
 1. Non-convex / irregular shapes